jnv/bitoff.org/posts/2023-02-08-is-twitter-api-free/index.md

 ## A single-serving site

-{% figure "istwitterapifree.png", alt="Screenshot of the website: Is Twitter API free?
+{% figure "istwitterapifree.png", "Screenshot of the website: Is Twitter API free?
 Yes.
 Not for long.
 The deadline is tomorrow.
 But maybe you can use it for posting if Elon likes you." %}

 istwitterapifree.com as of February 8th.